Work Visa for Brazil

 Tax System: Rates, Deductions and Filing Deadlines in Brazil

-Brazil's tax system is characterized by progressive income tax rates ranging from 7.
-5%, making it essential for foreign workers to understand their obligations. foreign residents must declare global income if residing in Brazil for over 183 days.
+Brazil's tax system is characterized by progressive income tax rates ranging from 7.5%, making it essential for foreign workers to understand their obligations.
+Foreign residents must declare global income if residing in Brazil for over 183 days.
 Social security contributions are mandatory, with rates around 11% of earnings.

 The filing deadline for income tax returns is April 30 each year.
 São Paulo's high-income earners face the top tax bracket, while Rio de Janeiro offers tax incentives for the oil sector.
 In Brasília, residents can benefit from deductions for education expenses.